 Finding good trucking accounting software can be a challenge.
 You want something that will fit your company’s needs but that’s still easy for your staff to learn and use.
 In addition to the time your staff will spend learning a specialized solution, industry-specific software often requires a sizable monetary investment—so you want to choose correctly the first time.

 What are the best options for trucking accounting software?
-The following are my top five picks for trucking accounting software for 2020.
+The following are my top five picks for trucking accounting software.

 Some of these solutions are all-inclusive and ideal for larger enterprises.
 Others are designed for smaller trucking companies or owner-operators and offer either very basic accounting functions or integrate with QuickBooks, rather than trying to handle all the accounting functions as part of the logistics software.
 I have also included a section for some apps that can help owner-operators and company drivers keep track of important individual information.